Rburkett1/Portfolio-Submission-1/README.md

--error message will appear if a field is left blank -once order is placed it will have you review your contact infomation and order -if you are ordering for a second time it will remember you and welcome you back and show previous order if first and last name are the same
+-error message will appear if a field is left blank -once order is placed it will have you review your contact infomation and order -if you are ordering for a second time it will remember you and welcome you back and show previous order
+-randomized order number
+-shows total price
 Enjoy!